ImSorryForUrLoss/Web-Dev/surveil_descend/final_project_plan.md

 # Sprint 3

 1. Make checkboxes
-1. Filter list based off of checkboxes
+1. Filter list based off of checkbox by filtering on last char of GUID
+1. Filter list based of off card info in full card list

 # Greasemonkey Eval